Brentwood Today Stream Stabilization

 |Fall 2017||Project design finalized and easement negotiations, permitting, and coordination of private utility relocations complete|

 Brentwood Today Lake has a failing spillway and over the years, the concrete spillway sections have failed and fallen off.
-The spillway is significantly shorter with only approximately 10 feet of spillway left.
-So, a floodplain study was completed of the New Hope Tributary in order to determine the extent of flooding that takes place along the tributary.
+The spillway is significantly shorter with only approximately 10 feet of the channel left.
+So, a floodplain study was completed of the New Hope Tributary in order to determine the extent of flooding that takes place along the stream.